matildamort/farmers-direct/README.md

 ## Third party services

 ### Ruby Gems
-This application uses a series of ruby gems that support the functionality of the application.
+This application uses a series of ruby gems that support the functionality of the application, apart from the ones that come as a standard with the Rails framework.

 gem 'devise' - Handled almost completely the user sign-up process. gem 'bootstrap' - Handles all styling